biocypher/biochatter/docs/vignettes/custom-bclight-advanced.md

       - TASK_SETTINGS_PANEL_TAB=true
 ```

+!!! info inline end "Authentication"
+    For using the app with the standard OpenAI LLM, we need to provide the
+    `OPENAI_API_KEY` environment variable.
+This key can be obtained from the
+    OpenAI website.

 You can see the full configuration in the `docker-compose.yml` file of the
 [project-planning](https://github.com/biocypher/project-planning) repository.
 For public deployment, we also added a password-protected version of the KG,
 which only requires a few additional lines in the `docker-compose-password.yml`
 file.

 To deploy the tool on a cloud VM, we now only need to run the following
 commands:

 ```bash
 git clone https://github.com/biocypher/project-planning.git
 docker-compose -f project-planning/docker-compose-password.yml up -d
 ```

-We just need to make sure to provide an `OPENAI_API_KEY` and a
-`BIOCYPHER_GITHUB_PROJECT_TOKEN` in the VM's environment to be accessed by the
-Docker workflow.

 ## Useful tips for deployment